Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 </body>
 ```

-You think that this directive is awesome (really? :P) but you're one of those developers that likes to use directives as a comments.
+You think that this directive is awesome (really? :P) but you're one of those developers that likes to use directives as a comment.
 The problem is that the directive doesn't allow it and you don't see why it shouldn't.
 What can you do here?
 We can decorate it!
 How?
 Using the `$provide.decorator` we use to decorate services.
 Really?
 See:

 ```javascript foo_decorator.js
 app.config(function($provide) {